andresfelipe9619/AudioBaked/README.md

 > Transcribe, analyze, and subtitle your audio & video files directly from the command line.

 **AudioBaked** is a powerful and flexible Python tool for automated transcription and intelligent analysis of your media files.
-It leverages the cutting-edge accuracy of [OpenAI's Whisper](https://github.com/openai/whisper) to generate transcripts and can optionally use OpenAI's GPT models to provide insightful analysis.
-With its new CLI interface, you can choose to burn subtitles, export transcripts, or run analysis with simple flags.
+It leverages the cutting-edge accuracy of [OpenAI's Whisper](https://github.com/openai/whisper) to generate transcripts and can optionally use OpenAI's GPT models to provide insightful, structured analysis.

+With its modular CLI interface, you can choose to extract audio, burn subtitles, export transcripts, or run a detailed business analysis with simple flags.

 ---

 ## ✨ Features

 - **🎙️ Broad File Support:** Works seamlessly with `.mp4`, `.mov`, `.mp3`, and other common audio/video formats.
+- **🎧 Audio Extraction:** Includes a new `--extract-audio` flag to pull the audio from a video file into a separate `.mp3` for faster processing.
 - **🤖 High-Quality Transcription:** Utilizes OpenAI Whisper for accurate speech-to-text conversion.
-- **🧠 Intelligent Analysis:** Optionally sends transcripts to an OpenAI GPT model for summarization or key insight extraction.
+- **🧠 Advanced Business Analysis:** When using the `--analyze` flag, the transcript is sent to a GPT model with a specialized prompt to extract:
+    - **General Notes & Summaries**
+    - **Action Items**
+    - **A Freelancer's To-Do List**
+    - **Estimated Time & Budget**
 - **🎬 Multiple Output Modes:**
-    - **`--burn`**: Burn subtitles directly into your video using `ffmpeg`.
+    - **`--burn`**: Burn subtitles directly into your original video file using `ffmpeg`.
     - **`--export-only`**: Save `.srt` and `.txt` transcript files without creating a new video.
 - **⚙️ Flexible & Controllable:**
     - **`--model`**: Select the Whisper model size (`tiny`, `base`, `small`, `medium`, `large`) to balance speed and accuracy.
     - **`--output-dir`**: Specify a custom directory for all output files.
-- **🐍 Simple & Scriptable:** A straightforward Python script perfect for command-line use and automation.

 ---